ColonelPan1k/Vigenere-in-C/README.md

 If there's anything you'd like to add, or changes you'd like to suggest, let me know.
 I'm always open to comments and criticism.

-If you'd like to read more, I will be posting an article about this on my blog: [Comming soon]
+If you'd like to read more, I will be posting an article about this on my blog: [Click here](https://zhaba.dev/2020/12/23/Vigenere_CLI-Blog.html)